alamariful1727/restaurant-finder/README.md

 ## Getting Started

 Instructions to setup this project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 - [Node.js](https://nodejs.org/en/download/)
 - Yarn